Contents

-Last Updated on July 1, 2020 Larry Niven is a well-known American sci-fi author who has been writing for the last 50 or so years and is best known for his Ringworld science-fiction series which has received several awards, including the Hugo, Locus, Ditmar, and Nebula awards.
+Larry Niven is a well-known American sci-fi author who has been writing for the last 50 or so years and is best known for his Ringworld science-fiction series which has received several awards, including the Hugo, Locus, Ditmar, and Nebula awards.
 Reading the Larry Niven books in order involves, however, picking up his Fleet of Worlds, Heorot, and Man-Kzin Wars book series as well.

 Here are all the Larry Niven books in reading order for his work over the last 50 or so years.
 Since the author has several series published, they are listed in the order of publication, starting from Known Space, a series written between 1966-1980.

-New Larry Niven Book
+New Larry Niven Books

-Starborn and Godsons (Heorot #4), 2019
+Starborn and Godsons (Heorot #4), 2024

-Known Space Series In Order
+Known Space Books In Order

 - World Of The Ptavvs, 1966